ibexa/documentation-user/docs/customer_management/manage_customers.md

 # Customer management

-In the Back Office, you can manage members of your team, customers and organizations' accounts in your system, including their web store activities such as orders.
+In the back office, you can manage members of your team, customers and organizations' accounts in your system, including their web store activities such as orders.

 ## Create new company